pernillelorup/FullStack_JavaScript_Flow3/README.md

 * $nearSphere
 	* Returns geospatial objects in proximity to a point on a sphere.
 Requires a geospatial index.
 The 2dsphere and 2d indexes support $nearSphere.

+### Indexes
+Indexes support the efficient resolution of queries.
+Without indexes, MongoDB must scan every document of a collection to select those documents that match the query statement.
+This scan is highly inefficient and require MongoDB to process a large volume of data.

+Here key is the name of the field on which you want to create index and 1 is for ascending order.
+To create index in descending order you need to use -1.

 ```js
 async function isUserinArea(areaName, username) {